 2020 has also been a great year for ELIXIR-UK services.
 We have welcomed six new services: FAIRDOM:Seek, GWAS Central, HGNC, LIPID Maps, PomBase and PSIPRED, along with a roadmapped service, KnetMiner.
 These services all gave engaging presentations at the latest ELIXIR-UK All Hands meeting and we are delighted to have welcomed them.

 Of course, at the centre of this year has been the COVID-19 pandemic.
 In March ELIXIR set up a webpage dedicated to COVID-19 research, and there is also an ELIXIR-UK webpage highlighting how our services have adapted to help the research effort.
-Many of our members have led development of new COVID resources including the COVID WorkflowHub, a FAIRsharing collection of COVID resources, and a KnetMiner for COVID-19.
-On the EU COVID-19 data portal there are four UK services listed.
+Many of our members have led the development of new COVID resources including the COVID WorkflowHub, a FAIRsharing collection of COVID resources, and a KnetMiner for COVID-19.
+On the EU COVID-19 data portal, there are four UK services listed.

-ELIXIR-UK services without direct COVID-19 resources have also seen an increase in usage, as researchers moved out of the lab during lockdown.
+ELIXIR-UK services without direct COVID-19 resources have also seen an increase in usage, as researchers moved out of the lab during the lockdown.
 Jalview saw a trebling of usage in April 2020 compared to the previous year.

 On top of this, in 2020 our events went virtual as COVID-19 prevented travel.
 The first virtual ELIXIR All Hands was held in June and had over 500 registrations.
 The ELIXIR-UK node was very well represented, with members of the node running workshops and presenting, and Alice Minotto from the Earlham Institute winning one of the prizes for best poster.